 While the actual algorithm shifts behind Fred are unconfirmed it is highly speculated that the Google update effected ad heavy, low-quality content sites.
 If you feel that your website has been affected by Fred then your first move should be to take a step back and evaluate the content on your site.

-Is your site in the business of making revenue from ad clicks and affiliate links?
-There is a clear distinction between displaying ads within your website and having a website that is solely there to drive traffic and ad clicks.Ensure that your website is offering quality content paired with a fluid user experience.
-Click To TweetIt might seem like a tough task to be critical of your own website but it is necessary when adjusting after a hit from Fred.
+[clickToTweet tweet=”Ensure that your website is offering quality content paired with a fluid user experience @1SEOcom #SEOtips #SEO” quote=”Ensure that your website is offering quality content paired with a fluid user experience. ” theme=”style3″]It might seem like a tough task to be critical of your own website but it is necessary when adjusting after a hit from Fred.

 Rohin Dua – RankMeUp